Pubs for Sale in Vancouver

 You'll want to explore the possibility of seller financing for a portion of the purchase price, which can demonstrate the seller's confidence in the business while making the deal more financially manageable.

 Before making an offer on a pub, you'll need to carefully consider whether to structure the transaction as an asset sale or a share sale, as this decision greatly impacts both tax implications and liability exposure.
-While asset sales typically offer more flexibility in negotiating the asset price and protection from historical liabilities, share sales can provide tax advantages but require thorough due diligence.

 | Consideration | Asset Sale | Share Sale |